 NEW YORK, NY – [April 2, 2025] – Rhonda Young, a long-serving paraprofessional in the New York City public school system, has filed a lawsuit in the United States District Court for the Eastern District of New York alleging race and gender discrimination, retaliation and failure to accommodate under the Americans with Disabilities Act.
 The complaint centers on Young’s treatment at P.S.
 284K in Brooklyn.

-Young is represented by attorneys Marjorie Mesidor and Itohen Ihaza of Mesidor PLLC, a civil rights firm nationally recognized for its work on behalf of employees experiencing workplace injustice.
+Young is represented by attorney Marjorie Mesidor of Mesidor PLLC, a civil rights firm nationally recognized for its work on behalf of employees experiencing workplace injustice.

 According to the complaint, Young – an experienced and dedicated Black woman educator – faced escalating hostility after reporting harassment and inappropriate treatment by school staff.
 Despite decades of service, she was abruptly reassigned, denied accommodation for documented medical needs, and subjected to a retaliatory investigation designed to push her out of her role.